 Snap up the Rome Tourist Card and you'll get everything you need to explore Rome's top highlights including Colosseum, Palatine Hill, Roman Forum and Hop on/off bus.
 You can even choose the order you see things in.

 Skip the long lines at the Colosseum with this priority-entrance ticket.
 This ticket will let you bypass the crowds.
-And after exploring the Colosseum you can head to the area of the Roman Forum and the Palatine Hill.
+And after exploring the Colosseum you can head to the Roman Forum + Palatine Hill and enter directly

-This ticket will make you save stress and time by allowing you to get priority entrance and skip the line.
-Visit the the countless masterpieces by Michelangelo, Raphael, Caravaggio, Tiziano and the Sistine chapel.
+Save time and stress with priority entrance and skip the line.
+Admire countless masterpieces by Michelangelo, Raphael, Caravaggio, Tiziano, and the Sistine Chapel.

-The Capitoline Hill is, together with the Palatine Hill, the site of the early settlement of the Romans.
+Read MoreThe Capitoline Hill is, together with the Palatine Hill, the site of the early settlement of the Romans.
 That’s why, even if it’s probably the smallest of the seven hills, it is a place where history has left a huge mark.
 Situated in the district called Rione Campitelli, right in the middle of the center and overlooking the Colosseum and the Roman Forum, it’s not just one of the best sightseeing spots but, as we will soon discover, an interesting and surprising destination.

 When Romulus founded Rome, he built the first fortification walls between the Capitoline Hill and the Palatine Hill.
 Later, as the early monarchy was menaced by the surrounding towns’ armies, here is where the Roman soldiers fought their very first battles.
 Surely, they were not aware that their courage would have led this place to become the center of the political and business life of the greatest empire of ancient history.

 This little plot of land has witnessed the meeting of kings, emperors, politicians and prominent representatives of all the cultures of the known world, up to the present age.
-Today, the square hosts the Palace of Senators (home of the Rome City Council), the Capitoline Museums and various buildings and artworks of interest.
+Today, the square hosts the Palace of Senators (home of the Rome City Council), the Capitoline Museums and various buildings and artworks of interest.·

 At the beginning, the hill was chosen as the main settlement’s site because its steep cliffs overlooked the Tiber and the old wetlands surrounding its banks, making it hard to be reached by enemies and opponents.
 During the centuries, the hill has been slowly connected with the rest of the large center of Rome, including the Forum, which lies on its side.
 Today, to get to the top of the hill, you will have the pleasure to climb a flight of stairs designed by Michelangelo in the middle of the sixteenth century.
-The famous painter, sculptor and architect also took care of the larger project of the renovation of the Capitoline Hill Square.
+The famous painter, sculptor and architect also took care of the larger project of the renovation of the Capitoline Hill Square.·

 Originally, the Capitoline Hill featured various public buildings and temples.
 Most of those have been destroyed or covered during the Middle Ages and Renaissance, according with the new city plan invoked by the Popes.
 Among the old temples that once stood on the hill, along with smaller worship sites and shrines, there were the Temple of Capitoline Jupiter, the Temple of Saturn and the Temple of Concordia.